 The benefits of investing in the early years are well demonstrated.
 Investing in improving the life chances of children in the North of England will reduce inequalities in the North and between the North and the rest of England.
 Disinvesting in children will increase these inequalities.
 The repercussions of not providing high quality support early in children's lives are severe, not just for the health of children, but also for the sustainability of public services in the future.
-Tackling many of life's inequalities at the earliest age yields improvements across the life-course, which in turn can result in large financial savings.99 The Nobel Prizewinning economist James
+Tackling many of life's inequalities at the earliest health and well-being of children has the potential to engender a new commitment to investment in the early years.